chefsteff3/msac-lab6/exercise06.md

 9. Check status

         git status
+        C:\cisw17\my_repository>git status
+        On branch master
+        nothing to commit, working tree clean

 10. Which of the steps could be omitted?

+        Checking the git status could potentially be omitted.

 11. Why might it be a bad idea to omit them?

+        You might not want to omit checking git status because you may miss committing items.
+Checking the git status is a safety check to ensure you don't forget anyting and your working tree is clear.

 12. Repeat the above steps to add a new file with the name `vegetables.txt`